 * if you were to put the swung beat on a different subdivision, you’d get a different, ‘tighter’ swing feel.
 E.g. the 3rd septuplet instead of 4th gives a swing position of 29% – right in between 16ths and triplets.

-Or if we try adapting a groove with more syncopation:
+We can also try adapting a groove with more syncopation:

 reverse quintuplet swing